robinrendle/robinrendle.com/_posts/2020-09-06-the-money-bail-system-is-racist.md

 Organizations like [the Brooklyn Community Bail Fund](https://brooklynbailfund.org/) are a truly wonderful thing, but they fall short of the end goal here: the complete dismantling of this racist money-bail system.

 So how do we go about getting rid of it?
 Well, voting for Biden.
-His public policy on criminal justice reform makes it clear that [they’ll fight hard against this system](https://joebiden.com/justice/):
+His public policy on criminal justice reform makes it clear that [they despise it](https://joebiden.com/justice/):

 > Cash bail is the modern-day debtors’ prison.
 The cash bail system incarcerates people who are presumed innocent.
 And, it disproportionately harms low-income individuals.
 Biden will lead a national effort to end cash bail and reform our pretrial system by putting in place, instead, a system that is fair and does not inject further discrimination or bias into the process.